icebert04/icebert04.github.io/_posts/2020-7-27-from-hero-to-zero.md

 Who is this guy?
 Where did he come from?
 Does he have a family?
 How does he earn a living?

-In other words, our guests have this bad image of him that he is a "Bum". 🧔
+In other words, our guests have this bad image of him that he is a **"Bum"**. 🧔

 They see him as a person who avoids work and sponges on others.
 They think of him as a loafer, idler, someone who leads an idle or dissolute life.